Sushi6006/GhostyPacman/README.md

 #### Developers' Conclusion from Observation Methods
 There was a clear difference between the quantity and quality of feedbacks given from *Think aloud* and *Post-task walkthroughs*.
 For *Post-task walkthroughs*, we even asked questions such as "What do you think about our player control system?" and the responses were pretty pointless.
 In future development, we as game developers will definitely emphasises more on the feedbacks from the method *Think aloud*.
 Also, for the *Think aloud* method, while rewatching the recordings, I found out that because we were busy noting their feedback, we barely gave reply to their feedback.
 This might discourage them from giving frequent or meaningful feedback in the latter part of testing and this is definitely something we should improve on.

-Since our sample size was incredibly small, we have to value each feedback as important as the others even though they may only appeared once.
+Since our sample size was incredibly small, we have to value each feedback as important as the others even though they may only appeare once.

 We have summarised some key points from all the feedback we have got from *Observation Methods*:
 - Player control system may be weird